ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 </figure>

 * The first month seems odd since my net calories are increasing while my weight is rapidly dropping, but I attribute this more to the fact that last November is when I first started seriously working out after several college years of relative inactivity.
 My body seemed to appreciate that
-* The really cool thing is that after the first month, these two lines seem to follow each other rather closesly, especially since this March!
+* The really cool thing is that after the first month, these two lines seem to follow each other rather closely, especially since this March!
 If you're wondering why there is no data past July, that's because I stopped tracking my daily weight in early August, but as promised, more on that soon

 ---
 <a name="kn1"></a>
 # Key Negative (-) : Health Became a Game

 Whenever you start intentionally and frequently keeping score of something, whether its your finances, your work performance or, in this case, your health, that thing can start to feel like a game.
-This seems like a potential positive since you want to score the most points and therefore stay motivated but it can also take a seious mental toll.
+This seems like a potential positive since you want to score the most points and therefore stay motivated but it can also take a serious mental toll.

 That's what happened to me in early April.